Ulmus 'Jacqueline Hillier': Cultivation

 'JH' is commonly found in cultivation in Europe and the United States, where it is considered particularly suitable for small gardens, rockeries, low hedges, and bonsai.
-A hardy tree, it is said to survive temperatures as low as -25 F in North America.
+It is said that a hardy tree can survive temperatures as low as -25 F in North America.
 Despite its dwarf nature and its reputation as a slow-grower, 'JH' is said to grow 6 ft by 6 ft in ten years, faster than the dwarf wych elm 'Nana'.

 Etymology

 The cultivar was named for a daughter-in-law of Sir Harold Hillier by Roy Lancaster, when Curator of the Hillier Arboretum.